Duplicate Field

 Important

-Each Copy Field operation adds a new column to your datasource schema.
-If you copy many fields, your datasource will have additional columns.
+Each Duplicate Field operation adds a new column to your datasource schema.
+If you duplicate many fields, your datasource will have additional columns.
 Keep this in mind when configuring field mappings in https://help.matchlogic.io/article/236-building-a-cleansing-workflow and later in match definitions.